SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Driving...
-  0. [Target: V2.8][RF2 Plugin] Extension of the rFactor 2 and RaceRoom Racing Experience racing simulations support
   1. [Target: V2.9][RF2 Plugin] Pitstop handling for rFactor 2
   2. [Target: V3.0][iRC Plugin] New plugin for iRacing support
   3. [Target: V3.0] More race information provided by Jona (mostly for VR-users):